-People actively looking for a way to use iMessage on Windows PC and Android.
+People actively look for ways to use iMessage on Windows and Android.
 In a way, you can.
-But it’s not convenient.
-It is a waste of resources.
-The bottom line is that iMessage is exclusively available on Apple mobile and desktop platforms – iPhone, iPad, iPod Touch, Apple Watch, and Mac.
-Let me tell you more and explain why you should not pay a cent or invest your time in getting iMessage for Windows PC.
+But it is not convenient and also a waste of resources.
+The bottom line is that iMessage is exclusively available only on Apple devices like iPhone, iPad, iPod touch, Apple Watch, and Mac.
+Unlike Apple Music and Apple TV+, iMessage is not available officially on any other platform.

 Secondly, let us talk about the Chrome Remote Desktop extension.
 Yes, using this, you can send, receive, and read iMessages from Windows Computer.
-However, I do not recommend this either.
-Because it requires a Mac that must always be powered on and always connected to the internet.
+However, I do not recommend this either as it requires a Mac that must always be powered on and connected to the internet.
 Even the screen needs to be continuously on!

-If you are firm and go on with this method, the slightest miscommunication or drop of the network will disconnect the remote connection.
-Even the screen was letter-boxed to a smaller size in our case.
+If you are firm and proceed with this method, the slightest miscommunication or drop of the network will disconnect the remote connection.
+Even the screen was letter-boxed to a smaller size when we tested it in our office.
 So, in short, it is doable, but not feasible.
 The same problems and limitations will be there even if you use any other remote desktop client.

-Our Verdict: There is no satisfactory way to use iMessage on Windows 10 computers or laptops.
+Verdict: There is no satisfactory way to use iMessage on Windows 10 computers or laptops.

-Can You Get iMessage on Android Phone?
+Getting iMessage on Android

 - weMessage: The steps to set up weMessage on Mac (as a server) and Android phone take time.
 As the app isn’t available from Apple’s official Mac App Store, you will have to modify your Security & Privacy settings to install this app on your Mac.
 Once it’s installed, open it, and follow the instructions to set it up.